 Significant archaeological sites along our sinuous coast and on the foreshores of our tidal estuaries are continually eroded by winds, waves and tidal scour.
 CITiZAN (Coastal and Intertidal Zone Archaeological Network) is the first systematic national response to this threat.

-The project will develop a standardised survey, monitoring and web-based recording system citizan.org.uk/interactive-coastal-map and delivers a national training programme to participants through three regional centres, in London with project lead MOLA (Museum of London Archaeology), in York with partner organisation the Council for British Archaeology and in Portsmouth with the Nautical Archaeology Society.
-A national network will be established to monitor, record, and interpret coastal and intertidal sites, and actively engage CITiZAN volunteers through our interactive website and outreach programme.
+The project has developed a standardised survey, monitoring and web-based recording system citizan.org.uk/interactive-coastal-map and delivers a national training programme to participants through three regional centres, in London with project lead MOLA (Museum of London Archaeology), in York with partner organisation the Council for British Archaeology and in Portsmouth with the Nautical Archaeology Society.
+A national network is being established to monitor, record, and interpret coastal and intertidal sites, and actively engage CITiZAN volunteers through our the website and outreach programme.

-CITiZAN has received funding from the Heritage Lottery Fund, coupled with matched funding from The Crown Estate Marine Stewardship Fund and National Trust and further support from Historic England, enabling our community archaeologists to deliver the three-year community programme.
+CITiZAN has received funding from the Heritage Lottery Fund, coupled with matched funding from The Crown Estate and National Trust and further support from Historic England, enabling our community archaeologists to deliver the three-year community programme.

 We run community archaeology programmes that stimulate enquiry and promote active discovery.

 From assessment to site surveys, our marine, coastal and intertidal services are grounded in specialist knowledge.